 Welcome to Year 4

-Please keep an eye on our school website for updates on your child’s learning, pictures and important messages from me!
-Thank you for your continued support and co-operation.
+Please keep an eye on our school website for updates on your child’s learning, pictures and important messages from us!

-I have just a few little reminders for you which will help make sure your child's time at school is as brilliant as can be.
+We have just a few little reminders for you which will help make sure your child's time at school is as brilliant as can be.

 The Year 4 Team